mautic/mautic-documentation/pages/10.contacts/01.manage-contacts/docs.en.md

 - Email _(or any other contact field you mark as unique identifier)_
 - Cookie

-If Mautic knows the unique cookie, it will merge the actions to the contact with the same cookie or creates a new one.
+If Mautic knows the unique cookie, it will merge the actions to the contact with the same cookie or create a new one.

 If a contact sends a form with an email address, it will merge the submission with the contact having the same email address.
 Even if the IP address or the cookie matches another contact.